 Previously Phillips was a curator at the Whitney Museum, where she organized mid-career surveys of Cindy Sherman, Richard Prince, and Terry Winters, as well as thematic exhibitions, including “ High Styles: 20th Century American Design” (1985); “Image World: Art and Media Culture” (1989); “Beat Culture and the New America” (1995); and “The American Century” (1999); among many others.
 She has authored over thirty books, lectured extensively around the world, was on the Fulbright Review Committee, and is a visiting critic at Yale University.
 She has been named a “Top New Yorker” by New York Magazine

 , “Top 100 Business Women of the Year” by Crain’s

 , and “Most Creative People in Business” by Fast Company

 Isolde Brielmaier Dr. Isolde Brielmaier

-of the New Museum in 2021.
+of the New Museum.
 She oversees the areas of marketing, communications, digital content production, and NEW INC

 , and works closely with the Director on all Museum key initiatives.
 From 2014 to 2020, Brielmaier was Executive Director and Curator of Arts, Culture, and Community at Westfield World Trade Center, where she developed artist projects, cultural events, and strategic partnerships across the organization.
 She also served as Professor of Critical Studies in Tisch’s Department of Photography, Imaging, and Emerging Media at New York University, and is currently Guest Curator at the International Center for Photography in NYC